-I started my way into journalism in Paris in 2005, as an editor-in-chief of what could be called today a start up of European journalism : cafebabel.com was and is still today the first and really cool leading online magazine about Europe.
+I started my way into journalism in Paris in 2005, as an editor-in-chief of what could be called today a start up of European journalism : cafebabel.com was the first and really cool leading online magazine about Europe.

-Back then, the media industry wasn’t really convinced that any digital revolution was coming. cafebabel was a great chance to learn about the concerns of the Erasmus generation and to run the French version of an online magazine published in six other languages (English, German, Spanish, Italian, Polish and Catalan), entirely community-based.
-After three years of intense work (and lots of fun), I decided to leave because I wanted to see the world.
+Back then, the media industry wasn’t at all convinced that any digital revolution was coming. cafebabel was a great chance to learn about the concerns of the Erasmus generation, managing the French version of an online magazine published in six other languages (English, German, Spanish, Italian, Polish and Catalan), entirely community-based.
+After three years of intense work, I decided to leave because I wanted to see the world.
 Besides, I couldn’t figure out doing journalism while sitting behind a desk.

 I moved to Berlin in 2008 and started freelancing for various projects.
 Freelancing means precarity and is a good metaphore for life: you need to be curious and to adapt to survive.
-Beside writing stories, I work as an expert in the fields of media cooperation.
-And I am more and more driven towards international editorial projects, conceiving, managing and gathering a new generation of journalists and photographers from Europe and beyond
+Beside writing stories, I am both struggling and slashing: working as a consultant or an expert in the fields of media cooperation, giving journalistic workshops abroad from Mongolia to Lebanon, or conceiving and directing cross-border projects, gathering a new generation of journalists and photographers from Europe and beyond.

 Author & producer of awarded multimedia long-forms

 - Les bruits de la guerre au coeur de l’Europe, Médiapart, 2016 (Prix Philippe Chaffanjon du reportage multimedia 2017)

 - La fille & le moudjahidine, Inouï.cc, 2015

 - Cadavre exquis au pays des merles noirs, cafebabel.com, 2014 (Prix Louise Weiss du reportage europeen, 2015)